-Connecticut only has a few public and private not-for-profit schools that provide phlebotomy training programs, which are commonly found through continuing education or job training divisions of a school.
-Most phlebotomy programs require applicants to be 18 years old and be a high school graduate, have current immunizations and pass background checks.
-These programs include classroom and laboratory lessons, along with a clinical externship to allow for hands-on experience handling specimens.
+Connecticut only has a few public and private not-for-profit schools that provide phlebotomy training programs, which are commonly found through the continuing education or job training divisions of a school.
+Most phlebotomy programs require applicants to be 18 years old and a high school graduate, have current immunizations, and pass background checks.
+These programs include classroom and laboratory lessons, along with a clinical internship to allow for hands-on experience handling specimens.

 Asnuntuck Community College

 Located in Enfield, this community college has a combined certified phlebotomy and EKG technician certificate program.
 Students learn about clinical safety procedures, venipunctures and cardiac monitoring.
 Graduates may take national exams designed for both phlebotomy and EKG technicians.
 Passing these exams ensures certification.

 East Hartford's Goodwin College provides a phlebotomy certificate program that teaches students how to safely collect and handle blood specimens.
 They also develop the interpersonal skills that are needed in the interactions with patients.
 Students take 15 credits, including classes in advanced phlebotomy skills, medical terminology, and anatomy.
 They also complete internships at local healthcare centers and labs for practical experience.
 Successfully completing the program qualifies graduates to take certification registry exams.

 Naugatuck Valley Community College

 This college in Waterbury offers a 190-hour phlebotomy technician program.
 Students complete clinical experience, labs and classroom coursework.
 The program teaches students about proper blood collection and healthcare insurance policies.
 The clinical internships will take place at local hospitals during the day.
 Information is not available on whether the program will prepare graduates for certification exams.